robertmuth/Cwerg/FE/Docs/union_types.md

 Example:

 ```
-type Union1 @untagged union(s32 void ^!s32)
+type Union1 = union!(s32, void, ^s32)
 ```
-This represents a union of 3 members: s32, void and ^!s32.
+This represents a union of 3 members: s32, void and ^s32.
 Note that void is valid member for unions.
+The exclamation mark at the end of the 'union' keyword changes default of a tagged union to an untagged one.

 A `tagged union` can be thought of as a pair of
 * a `tag` (a small interger of type `typeid`) and